ericqweinstein/euler/README.md

 ## Description

-These are some of my solutions to the first ten [Project Euler](http://www.projecteuler.net/) problems.
+These are some of my solutions to the first ten [Project Euler](http://www.projecteuler.net/) problems in C, Clojure, Haskell, and Ruby.
 Probably not the fanciest or the most performant, but they get the job done.

-The C, Clojure, and Ruby solutions are "complete" insofar as they work; the Haskell solutions are still in progress.
+More problems/languages probably on the way at some point.